maths/moodle-qtype_stack/doc/en/Authoring/Numerical_input.md

 ## Options

 The "Extra options" field on the input must be a comma separated list of the following tags.
+Note, these options may not depend on the question variables.

 `floatnum`:  requires the student's answer to be a floating point number, as judged by Maxima's `floatnump` predicate.